mesloubi2021/facebook-sdk-for-unity/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Tell us something you want to see in this project
+about: Tell us something you want to see in this project.
 labels: enhancement
 ---